 So, if you’re a student or researcher who’s pretty confident in your microscopy knowledge…

 Or if you’re a manager who expects your subordinates to get it right the first time…

-Then the Expert Microscopy Training Program is simply not for you.
+Then the Expert Microscopy Career Program is simply not for you.

-The Expert Microscopy Training Program can only help students who demonstrate intellectual humility or managers who believe in supporting the growth of their team.
+The Expert Microscopy Career Program can only help students who demonstrate intellectual humility or managers who believe in supporting the growth of their team.

 It’s NOT For Those Who Dislike Applied Science